2023 Best Precision Metal Working Undergraduate Certificate Schools in Wisconsin

 After completing their Undergraduate Certificate, precision metal working graduates from CVTC carry an average student debtload of $10,643.

-A rank of #2 on this year’s list means Southwest Wisconsin Technical College is a great place for precision metal working students working on their undergraduate certificate.
+The excellent undergraduate certificate programs at Southwest Wisconsin Technical College helped the school earn the #2 place on this year’s ranking of the best precision metal working schools in Wisconsin.
 Located in the rural area of Fennimore, Southwest Tech is a public school with a small student population.

 The average amount in student loans that precision metal working majors at Southwest Tech take out while working on their Undergraduate Certificate is $6,330.

-You’ll join some of the best and brightest minds around you if you attend Northeast Wisconsin Technical College.
-The school came in at #3 on this year’s Best Precision Metal Working Undergraduate Certificate Schools in Wisconsin list.
-Located in the midsize city of Green Bay, NWTC is a public school with a large student population.
+Out of the 16 schools in Wisconsin that were part of this year’s ranking, Northeast Wisconsin Technical College landed the # 3 spot on the list.
+Located in the midsize city of Green Bay, NWTC is a public school with a fairly large student population.

 After completing their Undergraduate Certificate, precision metal working graduates from NWTC carry an average student debtload of $8,571.